A man and his dog hiking in the forest.

 Östgötaleden (Munkebo – Kvarsebo)

-Östgötaleden consists of several sections that are relatively easy to hike.
-From Höglandsleden/Smålandsleden, you connect at Munkebo, where there is a direct link to Östgötaleden.
-The sections included in E6 total about 210 kilometres and pass close to Kisa, Rimforsa, Åtvidaberg and Skenäs.
+Östgötaleden consists of several sub-trails that are generally easy to hike.
+You join the trail at Munkebo from Höglandsleden/Smålandsleden, where there is a direct connection to Östgötaleden.
+The sections included in the E6 total 210 kilometres and pass near Kisa, Rimforsa, Åtvidaberg, and Skenäs.
+From Skenäs, you need to take the Skenäsleden car ferry (opens in new tab) across Bråviken.
+At Kvarsebo, there is a connection to Sörmlandsleden.

 Distance: approx. 210 km

-Trail marking: Orange markers.
+Trail marking: Orange markings

 Trail maps and books: